 If the -J option is not available use the -W option to pivot the connection through an intermediate bastion host.

 Do refer the article SSH Proxy and SSH JumpHost for configuring a basic jump server that is very limited in feature and functionality when compared to the modern day ssh jump host solutions.

-Using Ezeelogin Ezeelogin is a much more powerful and advanced SSH Jump host software solution and can be deployed quickly.
+Using Ezeelogin SSH Jump server Ezeelogin is a much more powerful and advanced SSH Jump host software solution and can be deployed quickly.
 It has powerful features that makes managing hundreds of Linux devices and granting ssh access to these device a piece of cake.
-Do refer the article to setup and configure a ssh jump server quickly on your premise or on cloud.
+Do refer the article to configure a ssh jump server quickly on your premise or on cloud.